Usage

 The dialog also has Swimlanes (group the board into lanes) and Archiving (move finished cards into a folder) sections, see Swimlanes and Archiving above.

-Obsidian Starter Kit integration
+Get the Obsidian Starter Kit →

 Command palette